Best Beginner Guitar – Acoustic & Electric Guitar Buyers Guide (2017)GuitarSpotting

 Perhaps you’re shopping for someone else, a significant other, a kid, friend or relative.
-Or just looking for recommendations on a good entry-level starter guitar.
+Or just looking for recommendations on a good entry-level acoustic or electric starter guitar.

 Whatever your reason, congrats on making a great decision!
 Learning to play a musical instrument can be extremely rewarding.

 But there’s so much information out there to sort through, it can get overwhelming.

 In this article, I’ll suggest some top candidates for the title of best beginner guitar.
 And you’ll learn about the key factors to consider to narrow down your options.

 Don’t worry – we’ll figure this out together.

 If you have some time to read, you’ll find lots of great information in this article on how to choose the Best Beginner Guitar for your specific needs.
 You can use the Contents Box below to skip to a particular section, or just keep on reading.